5 Health Benefits Of Frankincense Essential Oil & Exactly How To Use It

 May help with arthritis symptoms and joint pain.

-One study looked at how rats induced with arthritis responded to extracts of frankincense and myrrh.
+One study2 looked at how rats induced with arthritis responded to extracts of frankincense and myrrh.
 When given frankincense, or a combined extract, the rats showed a slowed progression of inflammation and prevention of cartilage breakdown, when compared to control and other groups in the study.
 Human studies are still needed to determine if frankincense is a viable alternative therapy for arthritis and how to use it.

 May help with gut inflammation.

-In a small randomized, double-blind study, researchers compared frankincense extract with the Crohn's disease anti-inflammatory medication mesalazine.
+In a small randomized, double-blind 3study, researchers compared frankincense extract with the Crohn's disease anti-inflammatory medication mesalazine3.
 In the study of 102 patients with active Crohn's disease, 44 patients were given H15, the extract of the Boswellia serrata tree, and 39 patients were given the traditional medication.
 Researchers found that H15 was just as effective as mesalazine and determined that the extract "appears to be superior over mesalazine in terms of a benefit-risk-evaluation."
 With the potential to help individuals who have Crohn's, frankincense may come in handy for other GI issues.
 But again, more research is needed.

 May ease anxiety or depression.

 When used as an aromatherapy or burned as an incense, the oil or resin may induce calm or boost mood.
-In one small study with 58 terminally ill patients in hospice, 28 patients received a five-minute aromatherapy hand massage with a blend of frankincense, lavender, and bergamot each day for a week while 30 patients in a control group received the same treatment with just a carrier oil.
-Patients in the aromatherapy group showed a more significant decrease in pain and depression scores than the control group.
+In one small 4study with 58 terminally ill patients in hospice, 28 patients received a five-minute aromatherapy hand massage with a blend of frankincense, lavender, and bergamot each day for a week while 30 patients in a control group received the same treatment with just a carrier oil.
+Patients in the aromatherapy group showed a more significant decrease in pain and depression scores4 than the control group.

-In another study, scientists found that burning frankincense resin (such as with incense) may have positive psychoactive effects.
+In another study, scientists found that burning frankincense resin (such as with incense) may have positive psychoactive effects5.
 Researchers investigated the impact of incensole acetate, purified from frankincense, on mice and found that it reduced their anxiety and caused antidepressive-like activity.

 May help fight respiratory illnesses.